 That’s why I’ve refined my menu planning process to the point that it takes me about 2 hours each week, grocery shopping included.

 The process starts with a 10- to 15-minute planning session, where I jot down meal ideas on my worksheet and then fill in the grocery list as I go.
 For evenings when I know we’ll be dining out, I simply mark the day with an “X” so I don’t buy more food than we need.

-To generate meal ideas, I use several different sources: magazines, Pinterest, cooking websites, as well as cookbooks and my personal recipe collection.
-I also designate one day each week as “leftover” night, which often results in a giant salad with various toppings.
+To generate meal ideas, I use several sources: magazines, Pinterest, websites, and my personal collection of recipes and cookbooks.
+To simplify things even more, I designate one day each week as “leftover” night, which often results in a giant salad with various (leftover) toppings.
 This helps reduce waste and it also saves time.

-Some weeks I plan breakfast and lunch, but typically I stick to planning dinners.
-Breakfast is pretty easy.
-I rotate through several options over the course of the week: eggs, cereal, fruit, peanut butter toast and smoothies.
-And lunches are usually leftovers from dinner the night before.
+Some weeks I plan breakfast and lunch, but typically I focus on planning dinners.
+Breakfast is pretty easy, since I rotate through a few simple options during the week: eggs, cereal with fruit, peanut butter toast, or a smoothie.
+Lunches tend to be leftovers from dinner the night before.

-However you choose to approach healthy eating, careful planning on the front end makes grocery shopping a breeze, and it also increases the likelihood that you’ll actually eat well (rather than just thinking about the fact that you should).
+However, you choose to approach healthy eating, careful planning on the front end makes grocery shopping a breeze, and it also increases the likelihood that you’ll eat well (rather than just thinking about the fact that you should).

 How do you plan your menus?

 Ready to design an eating style that is right for you?

 Join the Lifestyle Design Studio and get started today!